tgraupmann/CSharp_DynamicsEntityGenerator/README.md

 * [Microsoft.CrmSdk.XrmTooling.CoreAssembly](https://www.nuget.org/packages/Microsoft.CrmSdk.XrmTooling.CoreAssembly/)

+* Create a Dynamics 365 environment

+* Create an Azure Active Directory application [quick start](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-v2-windows-desktop)

 ## Quick Start

-* Running as an Application User:
+** Running as an Application User**

+* Create a Dynamics application user and give it access to the Azure Active Directory application

+* Give the `System Customizer` or `System Administrator` role to the application user to control access to the DataVerse.

 Edit `Secrets.cs` to use your own environment and secrets.